Bobthesuperman296/Bobs-chaos-mod/README.md

 # Important!

-    Go here to learn how to play the mod -> https://github.com/Steamodded/smods
+    Copy and paste this to find the modloader -> https://github.com/Steamodded/smods

 # Update log